 Outside an academic setting, the Chartered Institute of Arbitrators (CIArb) offers the most comprehensive training available.
 CIArb is a global nonprofit organization with over 17,000 members.
 It offers four training “pathways” to arbitration diplomas, each consisting of classes, in theory, practice, and procedure.
 The award of a diploma requires a candidate to pass a rigorous test.
 Diplomas are available in domestic arbitration, international arbitration, construction arbitration, and maritime arbitration.

 The American Arbitration Association is a nonprofit arbitration administration provider.
-It has handled over 6 million cases since the founding in 1927.
-Its education office provides a blend of books, I demand videos, and in-person seminars.
+It has handled over 6 million arbitration cases since the founding in 1927.
+Its education office provides a blend of books, I demand videos and in-person seminars.
 The books are most likely to give a beginning arbitrator the overview he or she needs.
 Videos and seminars cover a wide variety of topics, but most are geared toward practicing arbitrators, and address specific topics like healthcare arbitration or breaking impasse in mediation, or how to arbitrate online.
 The courses can build your expertise and in-person events provide valuable networking opportunities.

 The International Chamber of Commerce in Paris offers an eight-hour course on arbitration in that forum.

-The best way to train in the arbitration is to do it or watch someone do it.
+The best way to train in arbitration is to do it or watch someone do it.
 If you are in a law school setting, ask the person in charge of externships if any related opportunities exist.
 There may also be a student arbitration team or an ADR clinic.
 Take advantage of any chance for hands-on experience.

 Go to your nearest Neighborhood Justice Center, pro bono legal clinic, or similar organization and volunteer in exchange for any arbitration training and experience they can offer.
 They will probably use mediation much more often, and if you can get mediation training as well, take it.
 Arbitrators are sometimes asked to use hybrid processes involving both techniques.
 Be able to mediate if necessary so you don’t have to refer potential clients away to other arbitrators.